usgs/shakemap-scenarios/README.md

 A few things to note:
 * The `-f` argument is the only required one, but since the python `argparse` package is terrible, it is listed as optional.
-* This is where directivity is seleccted if needed.
+* This is where directivity is selected if needed.
 * The resulting input directories will use the current time/date as the time/date for the scenario by default.
 This can be edited in the resulting event.xml file if required by the scenario exercise.